PARIS FASHION WEEK SPRING/SUMMER 2026: DAY 8

 THOM BROWNE

-review VERONICA TLAPANCO SZABÓ
+review by VERONICA TLAPANCO SZABÓ

 all images THOM BROWNE via vogue.com